An averaging principle for diffusions in foliated spaces: Introduction and set-up

-{\it The set up.} Let $M$ be a smooth Riemannian manifold with an $n$-dimensional smooth foliation, i.e. $M$ is endowed with an integrable regular distribution of dimension $n$ (for definition and further properties of foliated spaces see e.g. the initial chapters of Tondeur \cite{Tondeur}, Walcak \cite{Walcak} among others).
+\textit{The set-up.} Let $M$ be a smooth Riemannian manifold with an $n$-dimen\-sional smooth foliation; that is, $M$ is endowed with an integrable regular distribution of dimension $n$; for a definition and further properties of foliated spaces, see, for example, the initial chapters of Tondeur \cite{Tondeur}, Walczak \cite{Walcak}, among others.
 We denote by $L_x$ the leaf of the foliation passing through a point $x\in M$.
-For simplicity, we shall assume that the leaves are compact and that each leaf $L_x$ has a tubular neighbourhood $U\subset M$ where $U$ is diffeomorphic to $L_x \times V$, where $V\subset \R^d$ is an open bounded neighbourhood of the origin and $d$ is the codimension of the foliation.
-We shall assume an SDE in $M$ whose solution flow preserves the foliation, i.e. we consider a Stratonovich equation
+For simplicity, we shall assume that the leaves are compact and that each leaf $L_x$ has a tubular neighborhood $U\subset M$ where $U$ is diffeomorphic to $L_x \times V$, where $V\subset\R^d$ is an open bounded neighborhood of the origin and $d$ is the codimension of the foliation.
+We shall assume an SDE in $M$ whose solution flow preserves the foliation; that is, we consider a Stratonovich equation

-where the smooth vector fields $X_k$ are foliated in the sense that $X_k(x) \in T_x L_x$, for $k=0,1, \ldots , r$.
-Here $B_t = (B^1_t, \ldots , B^r_t)$ is a standard Brownian motion in $\R ^r$ with respect to a filtered probability space $(\Omega, \mathcal{F}_t, \mathcal{F}, \mathbf{P})$.
-For an initial condition $x_0$, the trajectories of the solution $x_t$ in this case lay on the leaf $L_{x_0}$ a.s..
-Moreover, there exists a (local) stochastic flow of diffeomorphisms $F_t: M \rightarrow M$ which restricted to the initial leaf is a flow in the compact $L_{x_0}$.
+where the smooth vector fields $X_k$ are foliated in the sense that $X_k(x) \in T_x L_x$, for $k=0,1, \ldots, r$.
+Here $B_t = (B^1_t, \ldots, B^r_t)$ is a standard Brownian motion in $\R^r$ with respect to a filtered probability space $(\Omega, \mathcal{F}_t, \mathcal{F}, \mathbf{P})$.
+For an initial condition $x_0$, the trajectories of the solution $x_t$ in this case lay on the leaf $L_{x_0}$ a.s.
+Moreover, there exists a (local) stochastic flow of diffeomorphisms $F_t\dvtx M \rightarrow M$ which, restricted to the initial leaf, is a flow in the compact $L_{x_0}$.

 For a smooth vector field $K$ in $M$, we shall denote the perturbed system by $y^{\varepsilon}_t$ which satisfies the SDE

 with the same initial condition $y^{\varepsilon}_0=x_0$ of the unperturbed system $x_t$.